LibraryOfCongress/DVV/README.md

 ## DVV Current Version

-DVV Version 2.3.0 was released to NDNP awardees on May 25, 2023
+DVV Version 2.3.0 was released internally to NDNP awardees on May 25, 2023 and publicly via Github on August 22, 2023.
+See [releases](https://github.com/LibraryOfCongress/DVV/releases) for more info.

 ## Using the DVV